ericnishio/ericnishio.github.io/_posts/2014-06-03-how-i-built-this-website.md

 ---

 > I recently rebuilt this website with Jekyll so the technology stack described
-> below no longer applies to the current version of the site (as of October
+> in this post no longer applies to the current version of the site (as of
-> 2015).
-The reason why I switched to Jekyll is that I didn't really need all
+> October 2015).
+The reason why I switched to Jekyll is that I didn't really
-> the back-end services I had originally set up since I could simply serve the
+> need all the back-end services I had originally set up since I could simply
-> content as static files on GitHub.
-The website itself is very minimal so I
+> serve the content as static files on GitHub.
+The website itself is very
-> decided to take an equally minimal approach and use
+> minimal so I decided to take an equally minimal approach and use
 > [Jekyll](https://jekyllrb.com) and [GitHub Pages](https://pages.github.com).

 ## Key technologies used